As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

-When you’re looking for a fast, delicious, and healthy side dish, you’re going to want to whip up a batch of these air fryer carrots.
+When you’re looking for a fast and delicious side dish, you’re going to want to whip up a batch of these air fryer carrots.
 They’re roasted to perfection and are so easy to prep ahead of time.

 Pro Tips/Recipe Notes